parinaz-st/parinaz-st.github.io/_pages/about.md

 -Performed security analysis, penetration testing, and delivered security assessment reports

 I hold a Master's degree in Computer Engineering with a focus on Artificial Intelligence, as well as a Bachelor's degree in Computer Science.
-Throughout my career, I have developed strong expertise in software security, distributed systems, and AI-driven solutions for software development.
+Throughout my career, I have developed strong expertise in software development and software security.
 I have worked on critical systems that manage millions of transactions, ensuring security and reliability.